MJKWoolnough/textmagic/README.md

 }
 ```

-Message represents the information about a received message
+Message represents the information about a received message.

 #### type Number